 # Real-time vs asynchronous collaboration

-# Non real-time collaboration
+# Asynchronous collaboration

 # Real-time collaboration

-Refer to the real-time collaboration guide for more information.
+Refer to the Real-time collaboration guide for more information.

 Every day, we work hard to keep our documentation complete.
 Have you spotted outdated information?
 Is something missing?
 Please report it via our issue tracker.